-Most children are eligible to attend to one of our programs or workshops.
-Most participants do not have any specific diagnosis or presentation and are attending the program to build on social-emotional skills.
-Some participants are existing clients and many others are coming to our programs for the first time.
+Most children are eligible to attend one of our programs or workshops.
+Most participants do not have any specific diagnosis or presentations and attend the program to build on social-emotional skills.
+Some participants are existing clients while many others are new to our programs.

-Children who have existing diagnosed presentations are often required to attend an initial consultation, before registering to the program as this provides the opportunity for our team to discuss what program format is most suitable, what accommodations should be made and to create the optimal therapeutic environment for all children attending to our programs.
+Children who have existing diagnosed presentations are often required to attend an initial consultation before registering to the program, as this provides the opportunity for our team to discuss which program format is most suitable, any accommodations that need to be made, and to create the optimal therapeutic environment for all children attending our programs.

 All children are expected to maintain reasonable pro-social behaviour during the course.
-If challenging behaviour impacts other participants, they may risk been asked to wait out.
+If challenging behaviour impacts other participants, they may risk being asked to wait out.

-Note: participants gender configuration is often mixed.
-Any possible configuration, including situations where a single person of that gender will be present in a group, is possible.
+Note: Participants' gender configuration is often mixed.
+Any configuration, including situations where a child may be the only person of that gender present in a group, is possible.

 - Have the ability to concentrate and to engage in a range of activities that can last